 -

 Note: Anyone in your organization's Active Directory can be assigned as a translator.
 People assigned as translators will not automatically be given appropriate permissions.
-When someone without edit permissions to a site tries to access the site, they will be directed to a web page where they can request access.
+When someone without edit permissions to a site tries to access the site, they'll be directed to a web page where they can request access.

 -